Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 That one idea can shape the way children think about money for the rest of their lives.

-How Parents Can Teach Financial Education for Kids at Home
+How Parents Can Teach Assets and Liabilities at Home

-Parents do not need to be financial experts to teach simple money lessons for kids.
-The best lessons often come from everyday conversations.
+Parents do not need to be financial experts to teach simple money lessons.

-• Will this cost you more money after you buy it?
+• Will this keep costing money after you buy it?

 • Will this help you learn, earn or create something?